0jpaton0/sample_python_work/README.md

 ```

 4. after the dialog opens hit the 'Cube' or 'Camera' button to create an assets in the scene
-5. the dialog tree will be populated with an item basedc on the new asset
+5. the dialog tree will be populated with an item based on the new asset
 6. rt click on that item to see specific action for that item

 <br/>